HIPAA Law and Employers: What is Required?

 The purpose of HIPAA in the workplace

-HIPAA regulations are used in the workplace to protect the health and medical records of employees participating in a company-sponsored healthcare plan.
+HIPAA regulations are used in the workplace to protect the health and medical records of employees participating in an employer -sponsored healthcare plan.
 The laws regulate how individuals' protected healthcare information maintained by a healthcare plan can be shared with employers.

 Which organizations are impacted by HIPAA?